cd-williams/Handy-bioinformatics-scripts/Filter_map_reads/README.md

 The snakefile contains the overall workflow for this pipeline.
 It has a single "target" rule (`rule all:`) that defines what files we would like to have at the end of our pipeline.
 In this case, that's indexed BAM files for all our samples, as well as some stats files that contain information about the properties and quality of our alignment and processed reads.

 We add individual rules to the snakefile using `include:`.
-This pulls the corresponding rules from `rules/` and integrates them into the snakefile.
+This pulls the corresponding files from `rules/` and integrates them into the snakefile.
 The modular nature of this setup means it is easy to chop and change rules.
 For example, if you wanted to use a different aligner other than `bwa`, you can easily write your own rule, save it to `rules/` and then call it in the snakefile.
 I plan to add support for other software in this pipeline as and when I need to.

 #### 2. The profile
 The profile is a YAML file that controls resource usage by each rule, as well as the resources (time, number of threads, and memory) allocated to each rule.
-There is a useful "default" profile in the profiles/ directory, but you may want to tweak this or create your own depending on your needs.
+There is a useful "default" profile in the `profiles/` directory, but you may want to tweak this or create your own depending on your needs.

 #### 3. The config file
 The config file is a YAML file that contains all the information that Snakemake will use to build the filenames it uses in the inputs and outputs of the rules.
 It contains: